orsonteodoro/muslx32/README.txt

 Why musl and x32 and Gentoo?
 Musl because it is lightweight.
 X32 because it reduces memory usage.
 Alpine Linux, an embedded mini distro, had Firefox tagging my USB for many tabs resulting in a big slow down.
 I was really disappointed about Alpine and the shortcomings of the other previously tested distros.
 It was many times slower than the RAM based distros such as Linux Mint and Slax, so there was a motivation to work on muslx32 for Gentoo.
 Tiny Linux and Slax packages were pretty much outdated.  blueness said that he wouldn't make muslx32 as top priority or it wasn't his job to do or after the hardened gcc patches for the platform were ready, so I decided to just do it myself without the hardened part.

-Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.).
-Some assembly optimizations are not enabled.
-Some assembly based packages don't work.
-It is not multilib.
+Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it.
+Some SIMD assembly optimizations are not enabled.
+Some assembly based packages don't work because they need to be hand edited.
+It is not multilib meaning that there may be problems with packages that only offer x86 or x86_64 like wine [which has no x32 support].

 Other recommendations?
 Use -Os and use kernel zswap+zbud to significantly reduce swapping.
 Use cache to ram for Firefox if using Gentoo from a usbstick.